sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 That is - app launch, window and rendermanager creation.

 GWindow is to be one of very few (possibly the only) items allocated dynamically.
 This is because I don't want to impose arbitrary restrictions on the number of windows that can be created.
 It will be tracked with a linked list, which will be used to determine if a window pointer is valid or not.

+Update a few hours later:

+Achieved a good level of win32/webgl support, both now have application callbacks and win32 has vulkan rendering working again which is great.
+Not going to spend any more time yet on WebGL as it's comparitively easy and already have source examples.

+Just added some wayland functionality so that pointer enter, exit, move and button presses are now all captured (although they are not sent anywhere).

+The view API is still a big question so I'm going to focus on rendering for now - this is a concrete, objective functionality that is also very important.
+The view API is much more of a convenience thing and doesn't even need to be part of GSPCore.
+Instead it could be implemented on the client side.

+  This is actually quite a big deal - the semantics of how to create a view API are very platform dependant and also vary significantly.
+It makes sense to focus on GSPCore as being a platform abstraction layer, events broker and rendering system.